 -

-Keep in mind that if you are removing an admin who originally set up your integration between a stand-alone Chat account and Support, downgrading their access may cause ticket creation to fail.
-Also, if you're downgrading an admin, remember to update any app/integration or API request that uses the admin credentials (Authentication for API requests).
+- Apps and integrations might fail, if they were set up by an admin you're downgrading.
+Remember to update any app, integration, or API request that uses the admin credentials (Authentication for API requests).
 Another admin will need to reauthorize these apps before you downgrade the admin.

 - In Admin Center, click